Image Alt

 It goes without saying that dentures serve a useful purpose.
 However, the care that they require isn’t always the most ideal or quickest.

 Because dentures are known to slip at times, adhesive is often needed to keep them in place.
 The regular application of an adhesive is where it can get messy and outright inconvenient for many wearers.
-Implants, on the other hand, are embedded into your jawbone and are not in danger of shifting throughout the day.
+Dental implant surgery, on the other hand, allows the titanium posts to fuse with your jawbone so there’s no danger of any shifting throughout the day.

 Dentures also need to be removed and properly cleaned after eating to prevent plaque buildup or trapped food particles.
 Those who have dentures must be careful when brushing the appliance(s) to avoid damage and must soak them overnight.